mikefero/kheper/README.md

 - Set default values in the configuration file for all versions of Kong Gateway.
 - Incorporate a configuration section for both standard and custom plugins.
 - Include cipher suite options in the connection configuration section.
-- Develop a reconnection mechanism for nodes including initiating reconnection at startup if the control plane is unavailable.

 ## License